sysdiglabs/terraform-provider-sysdig/docs/index.md

 $ export SYSDIG_MONITOR_API_TOKEN=343434343-3434-3434-34343434
 ```

-Once you execute Terraform an apply the manifests, that env vars will be used to configure
+Once you execute Terraform and apply the manifests, that env vars will be used to configure
-the provider and create API calls with them.
+the provider and create API calls.

 ### Configure the provider: Using a tfvars file

 To use a [tfvars file](https://www.terraform.io/docs/configuration/variables.html#variable-definitions-tfvars-files)
-you need to first create it, and specify the API tokens as variables, for example:
+you need to first create it, and specify the API tokens as [variables](https://www.terraform.io/docs/configuration/variables.html), for example:

 ```
 # File: terraform.tfvars